 We are the Femedic.

 Women are at the core of everything we do.
-And we’ll keep starting, and elevating these conversations until gender ceases to be a reason for someone to experience health inequalities.
+And we’ll keep starting, and elevating these conversations until gender ceases to be a reason why someone isn't getting the health care and support they need.

 The Femedic is not: